 A Journey Through India - Palace & Fort Stays

-This extraordinary Small Group Tour offers the highest levels of comfort and hospitality in some of Northern India’s finest heritage hotels.
-First Delhi, then Agra, then Rajasthan's glorious past and rich traditions, stupendous palaces, great forts and decorated havelis, are all brought thrillingly to life.
-With included safaris by boat and jeep, fine dining in some astonishing settings, and a host of tours and excursions, this is India at its finest.
+Enjoy Golden Age luxury and some unforgettable experiences as you discover the glories of Rajasthan.
+This extraordinary small-group tour includes stays in some of Northern India’s finest heritage hotels, and is crammed with memorable experiences.
+First Delhi, then Agra, then Rajasthan (the Land of Kings) reveal their glorious pasts and rich traditions, stupendous palaces, great forts and decorated hawelis.
+With included safaris by boat and jeep, fine dining in some astonishing settings, and a host of tours and excursions that will bring your surroundings thrillingly to life, this is India at its finest.

 Visit Agra's Fort and peerless Taj Mahal

 Tour exquisite Udaipur and cruise on Lake Pichola